 Becoming an Adoptive Parent

 The CALL is unique because it provides the opportunity for prospective adoptive parents to go through state-approved training WITHIN a church setting.
 You will have an automatic “support group” as you go through training with other Christians.
 The training is offered in a more convenient format than the norm to accommodate your schedule.
 The CALL will walk you through every step in the process, easing the burden.
-Plus, we have a church liaison within the state agency who will help in making sure you will have a child placement in a timely manner.
-Then, once you have invited a child into your home, The CALL encourages support from your church family.The first step in the process is to attend a CALL Informational Meeting.
-To register, click on the “Events” tab!
+Once you have invited a child into your home, The CALL encourages support from your church family.The first step in the process is to attend a CALL Informational Meeting in your county!
+Learn more.

 Frequently Asked Questions:

 A single or married applicant must be ages 21-65 years.
 It is recommended that the adoptive parent not be more than 45 years older than the child he or she is adopting.
 If applicants are currently married, they must have been married for at least 2 years.
 Homes will not be approved if there are transient roomers or boarders.